Research with monkeys

 None of the monkeys developed fever, showed altered behavior or had symptoms e.g. at the injection area.
 Standard testing of liver and kidney enzymes after immunization showed a transient but mild effect similar to those found by known vaccines.
 Weight gain, growth and activity were normal in all animals throughout the study.

-The monkeys are still housed at AFL, and live in groups of two or three individuals who grew up together and get along with each other.
-They live in an enriched environment that gives them the ability to express their natural behaviours.
+During their time at AFL, the monkeys have been living in groups of two or three individuals who grew up together and get along with each other.
+Monkeys at AFL live in an enriched environment that gives them the ability to express their natural behaviours.
 At AFL, significant focus is directed towards creating harmonic and social milieus for the animals.
 All animals at the facility have established relationships with their personal care-taker who trains and offers daily intellectual and physical exercises, as well as access to water games.

 Research into the brain's function